December graduates | Conduct | Declaring a major | Declaring a minor

 - Each major will have a course designated as writing intensive and research.
 This requirement for graduation ensures that every student learns to write and conduct research within their chosen field of study.

 - Earlham allows students to apply for an independent, self-designed major.
-Petitions for such majors are considered by the Curricular Policy Committee and are evaluated on these considerations: whether the proposed major is intellectually coherent, whether it is feasible, and whether it is sufficiently different from available, curricular options.
+Petitions for such majors are considered by the Curricular Policy Committee and the Registrar, and are evaluated on these considerations: whether the proposed major is intellectually coherent, whether it is feasible, whether they contain all the required courses (R, WI, Capstone) and whether it is sufficiently different from available, curricular options.
 Please see petition for details and deadlines.

 - Students who fail to declare their majors by the end of the fourth semester are fined $25.
 If the major is not filed by the end of the fifth semester, a $50 fine will be assessed; if not filed by the end of the sixth semester, a $100 fine will be assessed each semester thereafter.
 It is essential for students to declare their majors in a timely manner to ensure that all courses required for the major are available as well as to assist in planning for senior capstone experiences, comprehensive examinations, internships, research and off-campus study opportunities.